What Is PMI and How Do I Remove It?

 3. Refinance to Remove PMI

-If your property value has increased significantly, refinancing into a new loan without PMI may be the fastest option.
-Home appreciation can push you below the 80% LTV threshold even if you didn’t put down 20% initially.
+If your property value has increased significantly, refinancing into a new conventional loan without PMI may be the fastest option.
+Home appreciation can push you below the 80% LTV threshold even if you didn’t put down 20% originally.

 PMI vs. MIP: What’s the Difference?

-• MIP → FHA loans — may last for the life of the loan depending on your down payment
+- MIP → FHA loans — governed by HUD/FHA guidelines — may last for the life of the loan depending on your down payment and origination date

-Unlike PMI, FHA’s MIP may continue for the life of the loan if you put down less than 10%, unless you refinance into a conventional loan.
+Unlike PMI, FHA’s annual MIP may continue for the life of the loan if you put down less than 10%, unless you refinance into a conventional loan.
+The Homeowners Protection Act does not apply to FHA-insured mortgages.

 Can I Remove FHA Mortgage Insurance (MIP)?

-Yes — but the process is different from conventional PMI removal:
+Yes — but the process is different from conventional PMI removal.
+Under current FHA/HUD guidelines:

-• If you put down 10% or more: MIP lasts for 11 years then drops off
+- If you put down 10% or more (LTV ≤ 90% at origination): annual MIP lasts for 11 years, then drops off automatically

-• If you put down less than 10%: MIP lasts for the life of the loan
+- If you put down less than 10% (LTV > 90% at origination): annual MIP lasts for the life of the loan

 How Rising Home Values Help You Remove PMI Faster

-In many Texas markets, home values have risen enough that homeowners reach 20% equity far sooner than expected.
+In many North Texas markets — including Collin County, Grayson County, and the greater DFW metro — home values have risen enough that homeowners reach 20% equity far sooner than expected.
 Even a modest 5–10% increase in value can eliminate PMI years ahead of schedule.

-An updated valuation or appraisal may be all you need to request early PMI removal.
-I can walk you through whether this makes sense for your specific situation.
+An updated appraisal or broker price opinion (BPO) may be all you need to submit a written cancellation request under 12 U.S.C. § 4902(a).
+I can walk you through whether this makes sense for your specific situation and help you prepare the request.

 Ready to Find Out If You Can Remove PMI?

-If you’re unsure whether you qualify for PMI removal or if refinancing might save you money, I can prepare a personalized analysis.
-Removing PMI can often save homeowners $150–$400 per month depending on loan size and rate.
+If you’re unsure whether you qualify for PMI removal, whether refinancing might make sense, or how the new 2026 tax deduction applies to your situation, I can prepare a personalized analysis.
+Removing PMI can often save homeowners $150–$400 per month depending on loan size — and with the PMI deduction now restored, the calculus around keeping vs. removing PMI has gotten more nuanced for some borrowers.

 Schedule a 30-Minute Consultation

-I’ll help you review your equity, payment history, loan program, and options to eliminate PMI as quickly as possible.
+I’ll help you review your equity position, payment history, loan program, and all available options to eliminate PMI as quickly as possible.

 This content is for educational purposes only and does not constitute a commitment to lend.
 PMI removal requirements vary by lender and loan program.
+Tax deductibility information is general in nature — consult a qualified tax professional regarding your individual situation.
 All loans are subject to underwriting and eligibility requirements.
-Wayne Wallace, NMLS #745186 • Homewood Mortgage, LLC • NMLS #294974.
+Wayne Wallace, NMLS #745186 • Homewood Mortgage, LLC • NMLS #294974 • Licensed in Texas.